Giuliani: Discussions on Trump Tower in Moscow were 'active' throughout 2016 election

 But one day after the story’s publication, special counsel spokesman Peter Carr said in a statement that "BuzzFeed's description of specific statements to the Special Counsel's Office, and characterization of documents and testimony obtained by this office, regarding Michael Cohen's Congressional testimony are not accurate."
 BuzzFeed has said it stands by the story.

-On Sunday, Giuliani said he was “one-hundred percent certain” that Trump never asked Cohen to lie to Congress.
+On Sunday, Giuliani said he was “100 percent certain” that Trump never asked Cohen to lie to Congress.

 “The Justice Department and the special counsel’s office said that the story was inaccurate.
 And the inaccuracy is that there’s no evidence that the president told him to lie,” he added.